HKU-BAL/ClairS-TO/README.md

 ------

-## Tagging non-somatic variant using panel of normals
+## Tagging non-somatic variant using panels of normals (PoNs)

-ClairS-TO by default tags variants if they exist in provided panel of normals (PoNs, i.e., `gnomad.r2.1.af-ge-0.001.sites.vcf.gz`, `dbsnp.b138.non-somatic.sites.vcf.gz`, `1000g-pon.sites.vcf.gz`, and `CoLoRSdb.GRCh38.v1.1.0.deepvariant.glnexus.af-ge-0.001.vcf.gz`), and pass the filters listed in the table below.
+ClairS-TO by default tags variants if they exist in provided panels of normals (PoNs, i.e., `gnomad.r2.1.af-ge-0.001.sites.vcf.gz`, `dbsnp.b138.non-somatic.sites.vcf.gz`, `1000g-pon.sites.vcf.gz`, and `CoLoRSdb.GRCh38.v1.1.0.deepvariant.glnexus.af-ge-0.001.vcf.gz`), and pass the filters listed in the table below.

 Users can also use their own PoNs for tagging using the `--panel_of_normals` option.